odinuv/web/en/apv/walkthrough/html/index.md

 ### Task -- Lists
 There are two types of lists -- ordered lists (numbered) and un-ordered lists (enumerations).
-They behave the same and they can be mixed together.
-The basic rule, that applies for lists is that, everything contained in a list must be inside in `li` elements.
+They behave the same way and they can be mixed together.
+The basic rule, that applies for lists is that everything contained in a list must be inside in `li` elements.

-Create a ordered list with 3 items:
+Create an ordered list with 3 items:

 1. Good
 2. Bad